nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User creates new task with only name
-2. Program saves the task with given name as a todo Use case ends
+2. Program saves the task with given name as a todo<br>
+Use case ends

 **Extensions**